A not-for-profit artist residency located on Brier Island, Nova Scotia.

 The church also has a large vintage printing press that is accessible to experienced print makers.

-How to get here.
+How to get there.

 Brier Island is located on the Western-most tip of Nova Scotia (Canada).
 There are a few ways to get there:

-4. If you have access to a private plane, fly to Brier island and land on the 800m (private) paved runway that is across the street from the church.
+5. By private plane: If you have access to a private plane, fly to Brier island and land on the 800m (private) paved runway that is across the street from the church.
 Prior permission to land on the runway is encouraged.